-- 1. Send the 'GET_NET_ID' command to test if the gateway is connected (and obtain its network ID as a side effect) - 2.
-Restart the gateway using the 'RESTART' command to clean any possible previous configuration. - 3.
-Add the node address(es) using 'ADD_NODES' - 4.
-Ping the connected node(s) via TinyFrame (passed through 'SEND_MSG' and 'INCOMING_MSG') to test if the connection works.
+- 1. Send the "GET_NET_ID" command to test if the gateway is connected (and obtain its network ID as a side effect) - 2.
+Restart the gateway using the "RESTART" command to clean any possible previous configuration; this is not needed when the gateway was restarted or freshly connected to the USB port. - 3.
+Add the node address(es) using the "ADD_NODES" command. - 4.
+Ping the connected node(s) through the GEX communication protocol to test the connection.
+Note that GEX will not use the radio module if USB is connected and enumerated, as it has lower priority.